-Wisdom teeth are the last teeth that emerge in your mouth?
-In simple words, they create a lot of trouble and pain when they come.
-As the teeth do not develop till you reach 17 to 24 years, they may not have sufficient space to grow properly thus, causing extreme discomfort to other teeth.
+Wisdom teeth are the last set of teeth that grow over young adulthood and are often painful and troublesome.
+As the teeth do not develop till you reach 17 to 24 years, they may not have sufficient space to grow properly, causing discomfort to the other teeth.
 This means wisdom teeth may partially come through in your mouth or in certain cases, may not emerge at all.

 Wisdom teeth are the source of severe pain and ache.
-Getting them removed is the suitable option to lessen the discomfort.
-What is yet not known is that they possess the ability to affect other regions of your body, which can cause neck pain and headache.
+Getting them removed is often the best option to lessen the discomfort.
+What has recently been studied is that they can affect other regions of your body, causing neck pain and headaches.

 How can wisdom teeth be the reason for headache and neck pain?

-Once wisdom teeth begin to develop slowly, they may have some significant as well as painful effects on your body.
-However, if you do not allow them to grow, it will create anxiety and tension.
-This might spread from the gums into the jawbone and then across other parts of your body.
+Once wisdom teeth begin to slowly develop, they may have significant as well as painful effects on your body.
+This can spread from the gums into the jawbone and then across other parts of your body.
 Talk to your dental surgeon if you want to get quick relief from wisdom teeth pain.

 How do wisdom teeth cause severe pain and discomfort?

 Headaches occur due to irregular pressure and tension in the jaws.
-As wisdom teeth starts growing, they may cause other teeth to shift for creating space for them.
+As wisdom teeth start to grow, they may cause other teeth to shift to create space for them.
 Sometimes this may lead to “gum pouch”, as called by the dentist.
 This is actually a small and painful pouch which occurs due to infection caused by wisdom tooth that emerges.

 Your bite and jaw position will be changed forcefully in order to avoid the pain.
 While adjusting the position of jawbone might save you from biting on the swollen gum pocket, you might be causing harm to them accidentally.
 By changing the bite pattern, you can actually shift the jaw joint into an unusual position.